Conditions for the use of OYSTER

 Download data for Michelson Summer School

-Save the archive file (below) in the oyster/lab directory (within the
+Save the archive file (below) in the oyster/lab directory

-in a folder called data.
+will be placed in a folder called data.

 Back to main help page